hungnd-515/freetext2cate/README.md

 So I try to find solution with NLP

-This version I only use word2vec to try my model
+This version I only use
+- TfidfTransformer
+- CountVectorizer
+to try my model